RazNat/PCDE-Activity-9.1/README.md

    "id": "6c20a2b6",
    "metadata": {},
    "source": [
-    "# Repository for Activity 9.1"
+    "# Repository for Activities 9.1 and 9.2"
    ]
   },
   {